Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Introduction

-While desired transformations of single photons can be implemented using components from linear optics, constructing the necessary two-photon optical gates for many applications requires the presence of non-linear interactions.
-Due to the typical weakness of classical nonlinearities, many have considered the use of quantized nonlinearities in the form of quantized matter systems strongly coupled to the propagating light field.
+While desired transformations of single photons can be implemented using components from linear optics, constructing the necessary two-photon optical gates for many applications requires the presence of nonlinear interactions.
+Due to the typical weakness of classical nonlinearities, many groups are now considering the use of quantum nonlinearities in the form of quantized matter systems strongly coupled to the propagating light field.
 The transition structure of these matter systems may take on many different forms depending on their implementation, though a common and simple example of these structures is a quantum dot~\cite{PhysRevLett.101.113903,le_jeannic_dynamical_2022} or flux qubit~\cite{Astafiev2010,PhysRevLett.108.263601,vanLoo2013}, which may be approximated as a two-level system (TLS).

-The understanding of single photon dynamics coupled to a TLS in waveguide-QED has been well studied, both in the continuous wave (CW) case, in which perfect reflection occurs on resonance (neglecting additional dissipation, apart from radiative decay to the waveguide), and in the case of pulsed light.
+The basic understanding of single photon dynamics coupled to a TLS in waveguide-QED has been well studied, both in the continuous wave (CW) case---in which perfect reflection occurs on resonance (neglecting additional dissipation, apart from radiative decay to the waveguide)---and in the case of pulsed light.
 The linear optical nature of the interactions with the TLS within the single photon subspace makes studying this system relatively easy.
 Even so, interesting effects can be observed in the case of the single photon interaction, with the potential for significant population transfer to the TLS and even complete inversion provided the photon has the proper temporal/frequency pulse envelope~\cite{PhysRevA.82.033804,sofia2025,Chen_2011}.

-In contrast to the single photon case, two-photon interactions with a TLS can yield non-linear phenomena due to saturation effects of the TLS upon exit from the single quanta subspace.
+In contrast to the single photon (linear) case, two-photon interactions with a TLS can yield nonlinear phenomena due to saturation effects of the TLS upon exit from the single quanta subspace.
 Furthermore, the quantum dynamics are complicated by the elastic scattering component from the TLS inducing correlations between the scattered photons that would not be present in the input pulse.
 The result of these effects necessitates much more complex analysis methods than what may be applicable in the single photon case, as capturing quantum nonlinear effects is essential.